J0hn1975/milestone-project-number-one/README.md

 Colour Scheme.
 1. Mods or Mod culture adopted the colours of the RAF target insignia which is reflected throughout the site.

-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Technologies Used
 1. CSS
 2. HTML